Logo DesignBrand Strategy & PositioningModern Graphic Design

 It is not only beautiful but also clever:

-Sometimes, DropBox’s emblem reveals that you must use an intuitive design instead of a complex representation.
+Sometimes, Dropbox’s emblem suggests you should use an intuitive design rather than a complex representation.

 6. Facebook: The Social Square